115330 Lamb Ametek MotorFor CV International

 Motor 115330 is a replacement motor for:

 Top Customer Reviews

 The motor went out on my Milwaukee Tool shop vacuum after 30 years of reliable operation and, unfortunately, the company no longer supplied parts or service for these older machines.
 I noticed a quot115330 Lambquot part number stamped on the motor housing and did an online search to see if the motor was still available.
 I was pleasantly surprised to find that it was.
 Centralvacuumonline.com had a picture of the motor which looked identical and the specifications which matched the size and amperage of the old motor.
 Based on consumer ratings and a great price I ordered a replacement and was not disappointed.
 The motor came in well packaged and faster than I expected.
 In a short time the vacuum was up and running like new again.
 I am very pleased with this company and recommend them to all in need of replacement vacuum parts.

 Ask a Question

-Feel free to ask yours using the form below.
+Feel free to ask your question using the form below.